 Plan to be Busy

 Start by planning to be busy.
 The fact is that you are likely to be busier than any other day of the year.
 Many people prefer to dine out on Thanksgiving rather than spend the entire day cooking their own meal.
-If you serve good food and provide good service at good prices, then you can expect lots of customers in your restaurant.
+If you serve good food and provide good service at good prices, then you can expect lots of customers to come your way.
 It is important for you to be aware of this and plan for it in advance.
-You do not want to plan for an ordinary day because things are bound to be different.
 Not only will you have more people, there will most likely be more large groups.

 Plan on Hosting Families